 Elmhurst Hospital Center is a 500-bed city hospital located in Queens, the most diverse corner of New York City.
-You spend one month on a trauma rotation (as Elmhurst is a Level I Trauma Center) and one month on the obstetric anesthesia service.
-You have elective opportunities to rotate as a CA-3 resident and take advantage of the variety of “bread-and-butter” adult and pediatric anesthetics.
+You spend one month on a trauma rotation (as Elmhurst is a Level I Trauma Center) and another one-month opportunity to rotate as a senior resident and take advantage of a variety of “bread-and-butter” adult and pediatric anesthetics.

 The VA Medical Center, located in the Bronx, is New York City’s first VA hospital and serves as a referral center for the VA system in the lower Hudson Valley.
 You rotate through the operating rooms and the pain management practice.